 This topic can get complicated, but the short answer is that you want to make sure that you aren’t lighting the object twice.
 If you capture an object with a strong light to the left of it, then it will always appear as if it’s lit from the left, even if you place it in your game world and try to light it from the right.
 A neutral lighting environment during your photo shoot gives you the greatest amount of flexibility later on.

 Can you use your art as soon as you’ve digitized it?

 Technically, yes.
 3D Capture tools will export a textured mesh to a variety of common formats which can be imported directly into many commercial game engines.
 Depending on how you’re using this art, that may be all that you have to do.
 However, if you’re relying entirely on this type of art like we are, then there are a few other steps that you’ll want to take.
 You’ll want to create lower-resolution versions of the mesh and build a normal map for it, and you’ll want to rebuild the color texture to improve quality and performance for a 3D engine.
 You’ll probably also want to generate other textures like gloss maps and emissive maps for high-quality lighting.

 That sounds complicated.

 It can be, but there are some great tools out there to help.
-A free program called Meshlab is capable of automatically doing most of these post-processing steps.
-Also, we plan on sharing a lot of information about our process over the next few months so that other indie developers can follow in our footsteps.
+An open source program called Meshlab is capable of automatically doing most of these post-processing steps.
+Also, we plan on sharing a lot of information about our process as we go so that other indie developers can follow in our footsteps.